 Table 16.
-Diskette Drives

-Characteristics Number/Size

-Standard One 3.5-inch, 1.44 MB diskette drive
+Diskette Drives Characteristics Number/Size Standard One 3.5-inch, 1.44 MB diskette drive Maximum Two diskette drives and one tape backup

-Maximum One diskette drive

 Table 17.
-IDE and SCSI Devices • Characteristics Number/Size or Speed Standard One Ultra Wide SCSI or one IDE hard disk drive (size varies by model) Standard (some models only) One IDE CD/ROM drive Optional IDE or SCSI hard disk drives and tape backup drives Maximum IDE Devices Four Maximum SCSI Devices Refer to the SCSI documentation on the Ready-to-Configure Utility Program CD that comes with your computer.
+IDE and SCSI Devices

+Characteristics Number/Size or Speed

+Standard One EIDE or one Ultra Wide SCSI hard disk drive (size varies by model)

+Standard One IDE CD/ROM drive

+Optional IDE or SCSI hard disk drives and tape backup drives

+Maximum IDE Devices Four total

+Maximum SCSI Devices Refer to the SCSI documentation on the Ready-to-Configure Utility Program CD that comes with IntelliStation M Pro (Type 6889) computers

-Note: The actual number of internal devices that can be installed in IntelliStation M Pro computers is limited by the number of available drive bays in the computers.
+Note: The actual number of internal devices that can be installed in IntelliStation M Pro computers is limited by the number of available drive bays.